corsairmarks/portrait_unlock_fungoid/mod/README.md

 * 1.4.0 Flagged as compatible with Stellaris 3.4 "Cepheus" - no actual changes
 * 2.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - `hair` to `attachment`
 * 2.1.0 Flagged as compatible with Stellaris 3.7 "Canis Minor" - no actual changes
+* 2.2.0 Flagged as compatible with Stellaris 3.8 "Gemini" - no actual changes

 ## Source Code